misiek869/Redux-Toolkit-Basket/README.md

 ## Installation

-To deploy this project run
+To install this project run

 ```bash
   npm install